Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Regularization of nonlinear inverse problems

 \chapter{Regularization of nonlinear inverse problems}

-In this chapter we review the classical regularization theory of variational methods and iterative regularization algorithms.
-This will be the basis of the analysis of hybrid regularization methods in \autoref{ch:Aspri paper}, which combine physical and data driven modeling for the forward operator.
-From the variety of variational methods we concentrate on quadratic Tikhonov regularization, which is the easiest to analyze.
-However, the complications due to the nonlinear operator are significant.
+In this chapter we review the classical theory of variational and iterative regularization methods.
+This forms the theoretical basis of the hybrid regularization approaches presented in \autoref{ch:Aspri paper}, which combine physical and data driven modeling for the forward operator.